sagacious-satadru/PicaOS_assignment/README.md

 ### Adding to Claude Desktop

-    Feel free to modify and use it as needed.
-No warranty is provided, and the author is not responsible for any issues that may arise from its use.

 1. Add the Pica MCP server to Claude desktop by following the instructions posted at `https://docs.picaos.com/sdk/anthropic-mcp`.

 1. Open Claude Desktop application